Jan Valckenburgh

-Jan Valckenburgh (born 1623 – 8 July 1667) was a civil servant of the Dutch West India Company.
+Jan Valckenburgh (1623 – 8 July 1667) was a civil servant of the Dutch West India Company.
 Valckenburgh began as a simple assistant-trader, but managed to make career up to one of the highest ranks, that of Director-General of the Dutch Gold Coast, twice.

 Biography

 Born into a family of modest means, Valckenburg was baptized in the Oude Kerk in Amsterdam on 2 April 1623.
 His father, Paulus Paulusz Valckenburgh was a basket weaver from Geleen, his mother Geertje Lamberts a housewife.

 Valckenburgh became a commissioner in food supplies in Luanda in 1643 and returned to Amsterdam in 1649, after the recapture of Luanda by the Portuguese.
 It is likely that he married the same year to Dina Lems from Flushing, a daughter of former Governor of Dutch Brazil and later Luanda, Adriaen Lems.

 Valckenburgh returned to West-Africa in 1652 when he was installed as fiscal on the Gold Coast.
 In Elmina, he had a relationship with mulatto Helena Correa, who was also the mistress of the previous Director-General.
 A son from this relationship was born in 1653.
 Three years later, Valckenburgh himself became Director-General.

-After the end of his first term, Valkenburgh returns to Amsterdam in 1659, where he buys Keizersgracht number 113, becoming a neighbour of his Gold Coast colleague Hendrik Carloff.
-In 1660, his son Jacobus is born, and in 1662, his daughter Cornelia.
-On 5 September 1662, he leaves Amsterdam again, however, for his second term as Director-General on the Gold Coast.
-Due to kidney problems, he is relieved of his duties on 2 June 1667, and a month later, on 8 July, Valckenburgh dies.
+After the end of his first term, Valkenburgh returned to Amsterdam in 1659, where he bought Keizersgracht number 113, becoming a neighbour of his Gold Coast colleague Hendrik Carloff.
+In 1660, his son Jacobus was born, and in 1662, his daughter Cornelia.
+On 5 September 1662, he left Amsterdam again, however, for his second term as Director-General on the Gold Coast.
+Due to kidney problems, he was relieved of his duties on 2 June 1667, and a month later, on 8 July, Valckenburgh died.